omgnetwork/ewallet/docs/design/wallets.md

 ## Crediting or debiting from a specific account

 When debiting or crediting, it is also possible to specify which account (with the `account_id` parameter) is being used.
-The primary balance of that given account will be used to get funds in case of a credit, or where will the funds be returned in case of a debit.
+The primary wallet of that given account will be used to get funds in case of a credit, or where will the funds be returned in case of a debit.
 By default, if no account is specified, the master account will be used.